Top 7 Quiet Exhaust Fans For Your Garage

 The iPower boasts the highest speed for the ones where speed is known, with the iLiving ILG85F, having the slowest speed.
 On the one hand, speed is an indication of effectiveness, but with an increase in speed, the noise levels can go up.

-Comparing Fans On The Basis of Where They are Installed
+Comparing Fans On The Basis of Where They Are Installed

 The position in which fans are installed is discussed in this section.